 C) Iron deficiency is prevalent among vegetarians and people who don’t consume much meat.
 It is also prevalent in young women, usually because of heavy periods and excessive blood loss.

 D) Chemotherapy can also affect bone marrow cells that are responsible for the production of red blood cells.

-Blood loss is a very obvious cause of anaemia.
-This can happen suddenly and quickly, and it can also happen slowly and over time, which can worsen anaemia.
-Some examples are given below: Frequent blood draws are a massive problem for people admitted into hospitals and are getting their blood drawn every day.
+Blood loss is a very obvious cause of anemia.
+This can happen suddenly and quickly, and it can also happen slowly and over time, which can worsen anemia.
+Some examples are given below: Frequent blood draws are a massive problem for people admitted into hospitals who are getting their blood drawn every day.
 Major injuries can cause a lot of blood loss.
 Most of the time, this blood loss is visible.
 But, internal bleeding is way more difficult to recognize and treat.

 Menstrual bleeding is usually a younger women’s cause, but it does affect older women occasionally.